 Some systems use small partitions to control the allocation of disk space among users.
 However, a more effective way of controlling the use of disk space is by setting quotas on top-level directories (as explained later in this chapter).

-Backup Considerations: In disk-to-disk backups using COPY_DISK, source and target partitions must be of equal size.
+Backup Considerations: Disk-to-disk backups with COPY_DISK, require source and target partitions to be of equal size.
 Therefore, you might want to standardize the sizes of your partitions as much as possible.